 Consider tax on profit you receive from the rental.
 Seek specialist advice in relation to potential tax payable and any reliefs you may be able to receive.

-Another main area to consider is the increased Stamp Duty Land Tax (SDLT).
-SDLT was increased in April 2016 to 3% for second properties which could have a significant impact on your budget.
+Another main area to consider is the increased Stamp Duty Land Tax (SDLT) for second properties as this could have a significant impact on your budget.

 Find the Property to Let